Overview

 Q: How do document protection options work for versions?

-A: Document Protection options are applied as best as possible due to file type of the current version.
-For example, Firmex cannot watermark a ZIP file, so if a document version is added that switches the current version from PDF to ZIP, then the protection changes.
+A: Document Protection options are applied as possible based on the file type of the current version.
+For example, Firmex can apply a watermark to a PDF but not a ZIP file, so if a document version is added that switches the current version from PDF to ZIP, then the protection changes.

-Note: This is the exact behaviour as is in the product today when Document Protection options are applied to a folder or as a user default.
+Note: This is the same behaviour as Document Protection options applied to a folder or as a user default.
 If the documents in the folder are not all PDFs, then some protection options cannot be applied.

-Q: Can a user see all versions but not be able to add new ones?
+Q: Can I give a user the option to see versions but not be able to add a new one?

 A: No. Content Contributors (and above) can see and add versions.